LacusCurtius

-LacusCurtius is a website specializing in ancient Rome, currently hosted on a server at the University of Chicago.
-It went online on August 26, 1997; in July 2021 it had "3707 webpages, 765 photos, 772 drawings & engravings, 120 plans, 139 maps."
-The site is the creation of William P. Thayer.
+LacusCurtius is the ancient Graeco-Roman part of a large history website, hosted as of March 2025 on a server at the University of Chicago.
+Starting in 1995, as of January 2004 it gave "access to more than 594 photos, 559 drawings and engravings, 69 plans, and 59 maps".
+The overall site is the creation of William P. Thayer.

 Overview

 The main resources to be found on it include: